-- Physical destruction of treatment, storage, and distribution facilities;
+- Physical damage of treatment, storage, and distribution facilities

-Even though the likelihood of such an event is small, even a small contamination situation as a result of terrorism will undermine public confidence in the safety of public water systems.
+Even though the likelihood of such an event is small, even a minor incident of intentional damage will reduce public confidence in the safety of public water supplies.
 This confidence is critical and is one more reason that the superintendents and operators of public water systems must remain on guard at all times.

 Go to > top